-Since the early 20th century, women have been actively playing an important role in Massachusetts politics at both the state and congressional levels.
-Below is a timeline with as notable facts that celebrate women’s “firsts” in the Massachusetts politics.
+Since the early 20th century, women have been playing an active role in Massachusetts politics at both the state and congressional levels.
+Below is a timeline with notable facts that celebrate women’s “firsts” in Massachusetts politics.

 1923 - Susan Fitzgerald (D - Jamaica Plain) and Sylvia Donaldson (R - Brockton) are the first women elected to the Massachusetts legislature, specifically to the Massachusetts House of Representatives.